 top of page

-The Fear of Babysitting, and Being Murdered
+The Fear of Being Killed While Babysitting

 Looking back at my youth, I find it odd that so many adults trusted me to babysit their children.
 Especially when, I myself, was still a child.
 I remember more than once being freaked out.
 Heck, I was often scared to be home alone at my own house let alone a strange house.
 But, little did I know at the time, this was such a common feeling that an entire urban legend grew around it.
-In 1977, a short film was released called The Sitter .
-It was directed by Fred Walton and acte
+In 1977, a short film was released called The Sitter.
+It was directed by Fred Walton and acted

 Abby Brenker